 If you are being investigated or charged with an assault, contact a Fairfax assault lawyer.
 Fairfax takes an assault charge seriously even if no one was harmed.
 We also have information on other Fairfax criminal charges.

 Being charged with assault doesn’t mean you are automatically guilty of the crime.
 You have defenses available to you to fight the charge.
 Since each case is extremely complex, it’s best to figure out which defense is best for you with the help of a Fairfax assault lawyer.
 During a free consultation, our attorneys will listen to the facts of you case and determine the best defense for you.
-The following is a short list of potential defenses to an assault charge are consent and self-defense.
+The potential defenses to an assault charge are consent and self-defense.

 You are legally allowed to defend yourself against someone trying to harm you.
 In order to prove self-defense, your Fairfax assault lawyer must show that:

 Consent is the alleged victim’s agreement to be assaulted.
 This sounds odd, but it does happen in a lot of assault cases.
 Two people are joking around or play-fighting.
 One person may playfully threaten the other.
 The alleged victim begins to take things too seriously and claims assault.
 If this is the case for you, your Fairfax assault lawyer will present evidence showing that the alleged victim never feared that an immediate battery would occur.

 Under Virginia code 18.2-57.2, a person is guilty of simple assault if he or she intentionally puts someone in fear of a battery.
 It doesn’t matter if contact was or wasn’t made with the alleged victim.
 An assault can occur in one of two ways:

 Performing an act intending to place an individual in fear of physical harm.
 In addition, the act must actually place him or her in reasonable fear of harm.

 Assault is also defined by the alleged victim of an assault.
 The following defines the type of assault according to Virginia section 18.2-57.